 This is so important.
 Unless you do know the area where you are walking like the back of your hand, a map is essential.
 We are blessed in Britain in having some of the most acuate and comprehensive series of maps available courtesy of the Ordnance Survey.
 The OS offers a range of different scales of maps - the best for walkers are the 1:25 000 scale Explorer series in orange covers.

 Ensure you have the correct OS map for the walk you are doing.
-All the walks on our website clearly state the OS map required, and if you haven't already got it, you can click on the link to buy it from our mapshop.
+All the walks on our website clearly state the OS map required, and if you haven't already got it, you can click on the link to buy it directly from the Ordnance Survey.